Countercurrent exchange: Conditions for higher transfer results

 Nearly complete transfer in systems implementing countercurrent exchange, is only possible if the two flows are, in some sense, "equal".

 For a maximum transfer of substance concentration, an equal flowrate of solvents and solutions is required.
 For maximum heat transfer, the average specific heat capacity and the mass flow rate must be the same for each stream.
 If the two flows are not equal, for example if heat is being transferred from water to air or vice versa, then, similar to cocurrent exchange systems, a variation in the gradient is expected because of a buildup of the property not being transferred properly.

 Countercurrent exchange in biological systems

-Countercurrent exchange in biological systems occurred following the discovery of countercurrent multiplication systems by Werner Kuhn.

 Countercurrent exchange is used extensively in biological systems for a wide variety of purposes.
 For example, fish use it in their gills to transfer oxygen from the surrounding water into their blood, and birds use a countercurrent heat exchanger between blood vessels in their legs to keep heat concentrated within their bodies.
 In vertebrates, this type of organ is referred to as a rete mirabile (originally the name of the organ in the fish gills).
 Mammalian kidneys use countercurrent exchange to remove water from urine so the body can retain water used to move the nitrogenous waste products (see countercurrent multiplier).